Ben-C-Harris/AutoTrader-Used-Car-Price-Prediction/README.md

 The python file contains quite a few user set parameters, as explained below:

-      LOAD_DATAFILE - The data file you wish to load from subdir dataSet

-      # Would you like plots, if you do, choose the minimum R2 required for plotting
-      PLOT - Would you like plots of regression predictions per model and overal histogram of R2 values PLOT_R2_THRESHOLD - R2 Value must be higher than this number to have regression model plot created.
+      LOAD_DATAFILE - The data file you wish to load from subdir dataSet PLOT - Would you like plots of regression predictions per model and overal histogram of R2 values PLOT_R2_THRESHOLD - R2 Value must be higher than this number to have regression model plot created.
 Note R2 histogram remains unchanged and will still include all R2 values
       MODELS - List of the three models you can choose from to see how results change